lumina-desktop/lumina-docs/lumina.rst

 * **Size:** can be used to specify the panel width in pixels and the panel length.

-The "Appearance" tab (monitor icon) is shown in :numref:`Figure %s: Panel Appearance Tab <lumina19a>`.
+The "Appearance" tab (monitor icon) is shown in :numref:`Figure %s: Panels Appearance Tab <lumina19a>`.

 .. _lumina19a: